Last revised: 02/05/2018 by dsm.

 - Are creative

-Address students who are way off base or inappropriate privately through email or provide feedback in the grading.
+Address students privately who are way off base or inappropriate via email or provide feedback in the grading.
 Use the announcement tool if students as a group are slow to participate.
 Email students who are not present, encouraging participation and directing to the discussion guidelines.

 Summarize Completed Discussions

 Students benefit from having the discussion summarized, particularly if some are off track.
+It can provide valuable feedback to improve future performance, move the class forward as a group and serve as a transition to the next module.
 Here are a few options:

 - Wrap up the discussion within the forum